 Starr will finally share his unique perspective on the investigation that began with the Whitewater land deal and spread to a wide range of President Clinton’s actions, including accusations of sexual harassment and perjury in the Monica Lewinsky scandal.
 His narrative includes behind-the-scenes details that have never before emerged, as well as a new analysis from the perspective of history.

 Starr served as independent counsel, investigating the Clinton Administration, from 1994 to 1999.
-His distinguished legal career also includes service as Solicitor General of the United States under President George H.W.
+His legal career also includes service as Solicitor General of the United States under President George H.W.
 Bush, a federal court of appeals judge nominated by President Ronald Reagan, and law clerk to Supreme Court Chief Justice Warren Burger.
 He served as president of Baylor University from 2010 to 2016 and as Dean of the Pepperdine School of Law from 2004 to 2010.

 The noon luncheon and book signing will be held at the Kravis Center for the Performing Arts, located at 701 Okeechobee Blvd., West Palm Beach, FL 33401.
-Tickets will go on sale in September and can purchased on the Forum Club’s website along with copies of Starr’s Contempt: A Memoir of the Clinton Investigation, which will also be available for purchase at the event thanks to a partnership with the Palm Beach Bookstore.
+Tickets will go on sale September 17th and can be purchased on the Forum Club’s website along with copies of Starr’s Contempt: A Memoir of the Clinton Investigation, which will also be available for purchase at the event thanks to a partnership with the Palm Beach Bookstore.